Fuji-class battleship: Armament

 The main battery of the Fuji class consisted of four hydraulically operated Elswick Ordnance Company 40-calibre Type 41 twelve-inch guns mounted in pear-shaped twin-gun barbettes fore and aft of the superstructure.
 The barbettes had a firing arc of 240° and the guns had a maximum elevation of +15° and could depress to −5°.
 These barbettes had armoured hoods, or turrets, to protect the guns.
 The mountings were virtually identical to those used in the first Majestic-class battleships, which could only hoist ammunition from the below-decks magazines in one position.
-However, 18 shells were stowed in each turret that allowed a limited amount of firing at any angle before their ammunition supply needed to be replenished.
+However, 18 shells were stowed in each turret, allowing a limited amount of firing at any angle before their ammunition supply needed to be replenished.
 The guns were loaded at a fixed angle of 1° and fired 850 lb projectiles at a muzzle velocity of 2400 ft/s.
 This gave them an approximate range of 15000 m.

 Secondary armament of the Fuji class consisted of ten 40-calibre Type 41 six-inch quick-firing guns, four on the main deck in casemates and six guns on the upper deck protected by gun shields.
 They fired 100 lb shells at a muzzle velocity of 2300 ft/s.
 Protection from torpedo boat attacks was provided by fourteen 47 mm three-pounder Hotchkiss guns and ten 47-millimetre 2.5-pounder Hotchkiss guns.
 (Note: Sources differ significantly on the exact outfit of light guns.
 Naval historians Roger Chesneau and Eugene Kolesnik and Hans Lengerer cite twenty 3- and four 2.5-pounders.
 Jentschura, Jung & Mickel give a total of twenty-four 47 mm guns, without dividing them between the 3 and 2.5-pounders, while Silverstone says that they had only twenty 47 mm guns, again without discriminating between the two types.)
 The three-pounder gun fired 3.2 lb projectiles at a muzzle velocity of 1927 ft/s while the 2.5-pounder fired 2.5 lb shells at a muzzle velocity of 1420 ft/s.
 The ships were also equipped with five 18-inch torpedo tubes, one in the bow above water and four submerged tubes, two on each broadside.

 In 1901, both ships exchanged 16 of their 47 mm guns for an equal number of QF 12-pounder 12 cwt guns.
 They fired 3 in, 12.5 lb projectiles at a muzzle velocity of 2359 ft/s.
 This raised the number of crewmen to 652 and later to 741.